Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 \subsubsection{Neural Network Design}

 Multiple deep learning models were generated and trained to determine the best design for predicting energy output.
-The basic type of network used was a feedforward model, although different ways to input the data and internal structures were tested.
-Regularization methods were deployed in every model to reduce overfitting, with L1 and L2 regularization commonly used.
+The basic type of network used was a feedforward model, although different ways to input the data, as well as internal structures, were tested.
+Regularization methods were deployed in every model to reduce overfitting, with L1 and L2 regularization being used most commonly.
 Models were optimized using either the Adam or Stochastic Gradient Descend (SGD) algorithms.
-The first models generated were classification networks using categorical cross-entropy loss due to the classified nature of the model.
-All models were designed using the Keras package of the TensorFlow Python module and trained against the generated data set.
-In contrast, the actual collected data was retained as the testing set.
+The first models generated were classification networks using categorical cross-entropy loss due to the classification nature of the model.
+All models were designed using the Keras package of the TensorFlow Python module and trained against the generated data set while the actual collected data was retained as the testing set.

-33\% of training samples were retained for a check set for each model.
+15\% of training samples were retained for a check set for each model.
 The check dataset was retained to ensure effective training of the model.
 Specifically, the check set would be run through the model at the end of each epoch.
 This is so that the neural network will not memorize the original dataset, avoiding overtraining.
-This standard ML checking method from neural network design is assumed to be an effective training method in this scenario.
+This is a standard ML checking method from neural network design and is assumed to be an effective training method in this scenario.

-An early stopping criterion was also developed for the model to reduce overfitting.
-If a model's accuracy did not improve 0.5\% within five epochs, then it would stop training and restore itself to the state it was in when it performed the best.
-TensorFlow performed this by allowing the model to restore its best weights.
-The model would train for 1000 epochs if this criterion were never achieved.
-Data were shuffled before each training cycle.
+Early stopping criterion were developed for the models as well.
+For classification training, if categorical accuracy was not improved by 0.01\% over 20 epochs, training would halt and the best performing weights would be restored to the model.
+Similarly, for regression models, an early stopping criterion of 0.1\% Mean Absolute Percentage Error (MAPE) reduction over 20 epochs was imposed.
+These criterion were performed using the validation dataset to ensure the model would not memorize the dataset.
+Additional reduction of improvement criteria could be extended to increase the convergence threshold.